aremmell/libsir/README.md

 The included *GNU-style* Makefile supports native and cross-compilation on a wide variety of platforms using [GNU Make](https://www.gnu.org/software/make/) 3.81 (*or later*), with many [variables](#make-variables) and [options](#make-options) to influence the build.

-**Simply executing `make`, will do the right thing for the vast majority of users on any supported platform.**
+**Simply executing `make` will do the right thing for the vast majority of users on any supported platform.**

 #### <a id="make-targets" /> Make targets